-If either string is forgotten, they can be reset to their default (blank) values by shorting pins 2 and 3 of the Console Port (Figure 9) for 10 seconds during boot.
-This will reset only the Username and Password (and only for this current login session) - remaining parameters will not be changed.
-After login, the Username and Password should be changed and saved to EEPROM to overwrite the old values.
-If the access strings are not changed and saved, the reset process must be repeated on power cycle.
+Figure 8 - Login Screen On models with a Console Port, you can reset login strings to their default (blank) values by shorting pins 2 and 3 of the Console Port (Figure 9) for 10 seconds during boot.
+This resets only the Username and Password and only for the current login session - other parameters are unchanged.
+Then login strings should be changed and saved to overwrite the old values, or the reset must be repeated when a power cycle occurs.